dammie200/f1data/README.md

 This runs `prisma migrate dev` with the bundled `schema.prisma` that captures drivers, constructors, circuits, races, results, qualifying, lap times, pit stops, and standings.

-### Sync Ergast data into SQLite
+### Sync race data into SQLite (Ergast or OpenF1)

-A small helper script pulls a season from the Ergast API and hydrates the cache:
+A small helper script pulls a season from your selected provider and hydrates the cache:

 ```bash
 npm run sync:season -- 2024